1414C/sqac/README.md

 * change from timestamp with TZ to timestamp and ensure timestamps are in UTC before submitting to the db
 * examine view support
 * remove extraneous getSet-type methods
+* ProcessSchema does not return an error; ProcessTransaction does?
+Noticed this in DropIndex.

 ```bash
 go test -v -l -db <dbtype> sqac_test.go